thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 ### Default rule chain

 The Default [Rule Chain](/docs/{{docsPrefix}}user-guide/rule-engine-2-0/overview/#rule-chain){:target="_blank"} processes all incoming messages and events from any device.
+As the number of device types grows, the default rule chain can become complex and difficult to manage.
-As the number of device types increases, the Default Rule Chain may become complex and challenging to manage.
-Often, users create custom root rule chains to redirect messages to specialized rule chains based on the device type.
+Often, users create their own root rule chains to route messages to specialized rule chains based on device type.

-To simplify this process, starting from ThingsBoard version 3.2, you can specify separate rule chains for individual device profiles.
+To simplify this process, you can assign separate rule chains to individual device profiles.
-This enables centralized and flexible management of telemetry processing, device status (active/inactive), and device lifecycle events (creation, update, deletion).
+This allows you to centrally and flexibly manage telemetry processing, device state (active/inactive), and device lifecycle events (creation, update, deletion).

 {% include images-gallery.html imageCollection="device-profile-rule-chain" %}

 ### Queue

-By default, the [Main](/docs/pe/user-guide/rule-engine-2-5/queues/) queue will be used to store all incoming messages and events from any device.
+By default, the **main** [queue](/docs/{{docsPrefix}}user-guide/rule-engine-2-5/queues/){:target="_blank"} will be used to store all incoming messages and events from any device.
 The transport layer will submit messages to this queue and Rule Engine will poll the queue for new messages.
 However, for multiple use cases, you might want to use different queues for different devices.
 For example, you might want to isolate data processing for Fire Alarm/Smoke Detector sensors and other devices.
 This way, even if your system has a peak load produced by millions of water meters, whenever the Fire Alarm is reported, it will be processed without delay.
-Separation of the queues also allows you to customize different [submit](/docs/{{docsPrefix}}user-guide/rule-engine-2-5/queues/#queue-submit-strategy){:target="_blank"} and [processing](/docs/{{docsPrefix}}user-guide/rule-engine-2-5/queues/#queue-processing-strategy){:target="_blank"} strategies.
+Separation of the queues also allows you to customize different [submit](/docs/{{docsPrefix}}user-guide/rule-engine-2-5/queues/#submit-settings){:target="_blank"} and [processing](/docs/{{docsPrefix}}user-guide/rule-engine-2-5/queues/#retries-processing-settings){:target="_blank"} strategies.

 > **Please note:** if you choose to use a custom queue, you should configure it with the **system administrator** before you using it.